Farsinuce/LLM-Alchemy/docs/bug-squashing-plan.md

 - Mobile experience is smooth and responsive
 - No TypeErrors in console
 - Visual polish matches original game
-- Landscape mode is fully functional
+- Landscape mode is functional